rcotter/customers-cart/readme.md

-# Customers Cart
+# Customers Cart API

 This is an example of my work with Rails...keepin' my beginner's mind wide open.

-Create a customer, running an external call to run fraud protection profiling on them.
+A simple API to create a customer, running an external call to run fraud protection profiling on them.
 Add items to their shopping cart.
 Purchase those items.

 It's a contrived example to capture my knowledge at a point in time...meaning I likely know more by now. :)